Executions at Mill Common, Huntingdon

 Huntingdon executions

 Below is a list of the thirty men sentenced to death at Huntingdon Assizes.
 Of these, twenty-eight were also executed at Huntingdon.
 There are newspaper reports about the men's crimes and their executions for eighteen of the thirty.
-Below are details of fifteen hangings.
-More will follow.
+Below are details of eighteen hangings.

 JOHN GOODES was convicted of highway robbery at the Summer Assizes in July 1741.
 In the Hole, he confessed.
 Mr Newton, the person robbed by John, seems somewhat unlucky.
 On his way home from the Assizes, he was again robbed in the exact same spot as previously.
 John was hanged at Mill Common a couple of days later.
 To read the newspaper report of John's execution, click here.